 Lymph Flow: A healthy lymphatic system is of core importance to a healthy immune system.
 MFR/jfba relieves the constrictive pressure of fascial restrictions and adhesions on the delicate lymph nodes & ducts, allowing the lymph ducts to enlarge to their natural diameter, thereby improving lymphatic flow by means of the innate peristaltic muscle action inherent in the lymph duct walls.
 In addition, specialized Lymphatic Drainage Therapy (LDT) provides an additional boost to improving lymph system operation.

-Research shows that MFR/jfba provides significant long-term pain relief for clients suffering from Chronic MyoFascial Pain Syndrome (CMFPS) or FibroMyalgia Syndrome (FMS), especially when used part of a multi-disciplinary approach to these syndromes.
+Research shows that MFR/jfba provides significant long-term pain relief for clients suffering from Chronic MyoFascial Pain Syndrome (CMFPS) and FibroMyalgia Syndrome (FMS), especially when used as part of a multi-disciplinary approach to these syndromes.

 *jfb = John F Barnes, developer of the John F Barnes Approach to MyoFascial Release (MFR/jfba).

 Based on acupressure & osteopathic principals, Zero Balancing (ZB) is a simple yet powerful technique for aligning the body's energy system with the body's skeletal structure.
 Each session generally takes between 30 and 60 minutes, but an abbreviated ZB session can be accomplished in 15 minutes; and is performed with you fully clothed.
 After your skeletal structure and energy system are balanced, many dysfunctions and traumas tend to release automatically.
 In addition, you are able to function with greater ease and clarity in the world, leading to a deeper overall sense of well-being and health.